sanglap13/cart-baazar-backend/README.md

    PRODUCT_PER_PAGE=`8 or any`
 ```

+Fill each field with your respective information

-3.
+3. Build backend

 ```bash
    npm run build
 ```

-Fill each field with your respective information